 Hands-free devices are the pinnacle of convenience for motorcyclists.
-Prominently featured in smartphones and Bluetooth headsets, voice commands help riders multi-task without removing their hands from the controls.
+Prominently featured in and headsets, voice commands help riders multi-task without removing their hands from the controls.
 Whether it’s updating the navigation’s directions, making a phone call, or simply changing your favorites tunes, hands-free communication can be a lifesaver.

 Luckily, premium electric motorcycle manufacturer Energica feels the same and is working on a rider-to-motorcycle system including voice commands.
 In collaboration with smartphone accessories leader Cellularline and telecommunications company Alascom, the AI project will be developed for Energica’s fleet with the potential to expand to other electric vehicles.
 The system will sync Cellularline-Interphone products and Alascom’s mobile phone app to create a communication protocol between the user and the motorcycle.